golang/proposal/design/draft-workspace.md

 file.
 Note that with the proposal as is, `-workfile` may be set in `GOFLAGS`, and that may be persisted with `go env -w`.
 Developers won't need to type it out every time.

+### Patterns and Anti-Patterns

+If this proposal is accepted, before it is released the documentation should specify a set of patterns and anti-patterns and how to achieve certain workflows using workspaces.
+For instance, it should mention that single-module repositories should rarely contain `go.work` files.

 ## Future work